 Finance - Debt

-Net proceeds will repay outstanding commercial paper program borrowings and support general partnership purposes.
+Net proceeds are expected to total $793.8 million.
+They will repay outstanding commercial paper program amounts and support general partnership purposes.

 After spending more than $5 billion in the Marcellus and buying assets from Statoil and WPX, the company plans to divest up to $800 million to overcome a cash flow gap.